jingleyang/security_ctf/pwnable.kr/01_level.md

 print(OUT)
 ```

-It maybe a little bit difficult to calaculate the distant between the address of `key` and the address of `overflowme`.
+It maybe a little bit difficult to calculate the distant between the address of `key` and the address of `overflowme`.
 The easies way is to differ two address of them in GDB.
 The distant is 0x34 in this case.

 The flag is followed.